 The stock market is the most well-known place to invest.
-It is fast paced.
+It is fast-paced.
 It is glamorous.
 Millions of dollars are made and lost every minute the market is open.
 It can be intimidating to get started, but once you get a grasp on how it works, you will understand why there is no reason for you to be afraid to invest in the stock market and get your fair share of the gains.
 Hopefully, this will be the complete beginner guide you need to jump into this multifaceted topic.

 The History of the New York Stock Exchange

-Stock investing and trading has been around for hundreds of years, but a formal stock market was only an idea of the late 1700s.
+Stock investing and trading has been around for hundreds of years, but a formal stock market was only an idea in the late 1700s.
 The NYSE can be traced back to May 17, 1792.
-On that date, 24 stock brokers gathered under a tree outside of 68 Wall Street in New York and signed the Buttonwood Agreement (you can see an image of the documents here).
+On that date, 24 stockbrokers gathered under a tree outside of 68 Wall Street in New York and signed the Buttonwood Agreement (you can see an image of the documents here).

 At that time, the modern Wall Street we think of today was a long way off.
 The original brokers of what was then called the New York Stock & Exchange Board bought and sold portions of companies from one another, without any auctioneers, and charged a .25% commission on each trade.